entelognathus/Arthrodire-phylogeny/character list of arthrodires.md

 > - The coding of the new Xitun actinolepid is ?.

+> - The coding of *Panjiangosteus eurycephala* is ?.

  53. Skull roof fenestra: absent (0); present (1).
 > Zhu Y *et al*.
 (2016), Character 109; Xue *et al*. (submitted), Character 53.

 > - The coding of the new Xitun actinolepid is 0.

+> - The coding of *Panjiangosteus eurycephala* is ?.

  54. Rostral, pineal, or rostropineal plates: absent (0); present (1).
 > Dupret *et al*.
 (2009), Character 5; Dupret *et al*.
 (2017), Character 5; Zhu *et al*.
 (2010), Character 5; Xue *et al*. (submitted), Character 54.

 > - The coding of the new Xitun actinolepid is 1.

+> - The coding of *Panjiangosteus eurycephala* is ?.

  55. Position of pineal plate: further anteriorly from orbits (0); same level as orbits (1).
 > Dupret *et al*.
 (2009), Character 6; Dupret *et al*.
 (2017), Character 6; Zhu *et al*.
 (2010), Character 6; Xue *et al*. (submitted), Character 55.

 > - The coding of the new Xitun actinolepid is 1.

+> - The coding of *Panjiangosteus eurycephala* is ?.

  56. Preorbital plates show an embayment for insertion of pineal or rostropineal plate: no, or very shallow (0); yes, very deep (1).
 > Johnson *et al*.
 (2000), Character 1; Dupret *et al*.
 (2009), Character 9; Dupret *et al*.
 (2017), Character 9; Zhu *et al*.
 (2010), Character 9; Xue *et al*. (submitted), Character 56.

 > - The coding of the new Xitun actinolepid is 1.

+> - The coding of *Panjiangosteus eurycephala* is ?.

  57. Pineal or rostropineal plate fused to skull roof: no fusion (0); fusion (1).
 > Johnson *et al*.
 (2000), Character 2; Dupret *et al*.
 (2009), Character 10; Dupret *et al*.
 (2017), Character 10; Zhu *et al*.
 (2010), Character 10; Xue *et al*. (submitted), Character 57.

 > - The coding of the new Xitun actinolepid is 1.

+> - The coding of *Panjiangosteus eurycephala* is ?.

  58. Postnasal plates fused or not to preorbital plates: fusion (0); no fusion (1).
 > Johnson *et al*.
 (2000), Character 4; Dupret *et al*.
 (2009), Character 11; Dupret *et al*.
 (2017), Character 11; Zhu *et al*.
 (2010), Character 11; Xue *et al*. (submitted), Character 58.

 > - The coding of the new Xitun actinolepid is 0.

+> - The coding of *Panjiangosteus eurycephala* is ?.

  59. Position of orbits on skull roof: dorsal (0); lateral (1).
 > Dupret *et al*.
 (2009), Character 12; Dupret *et al*.
 (2017), Character 12; Zhu *et al*.
 (2010), Character 12; Xue *et al*. (submitted), Character 59.

 > - The coding of the new Xitun actinolepid is 1.

+> - The coding of *Panjiangosteus eurycephala* is ?.

  60. Preorbital plates: separate (0); fused (1).
 > Johnson *et al*.
 (2000), Character 3; Dupret *et al*.
 (2009), Character 13; Dupret *et al*.
 (2017), Character 13; Zhu *et al*.
 (2010), Character 13; Xue *et al*. (submitted), Character 60.

 > - The coding of the new Xitun actinolepid is 1.

+> - The coding of *Panjiangosteus eurycephala* is ?.

  61. Central plates: fused into ‘centronuchal’ plate (0); individulized paired elements (1).
 > Dupret *et al*.
 (2009), Character 17; Dupret *et al*.
 (2017), Character 17; Zhu *et al*.
 (2010), Character 17; Xue *et al*. (submitted), Character 61.

 > - The coding of the new Xitun actinolepid is 1.

+> - The coding of *Panjiangosteus eurycephala* is ?.

  62. Midline contact between paired central plates: straight (0); sinuous (1).
 > Dupret *et al*.
 (2009), Character 18; Dupret *et al*.
 (2017), Character 18; Zhu *et al*.
 (2010), Character 18; Xue *et al*. (submitted), Character 62.

 > - The coding of the new Xitun actinolepid is 0.

+> - The coding of *Panjiangosteus eurycephala* is ?.

  63. Contact between pineal (or rostropineal) and central plates: absent (0); present (1).
 > Dupret *et al*.
 (2009), Character 19; Dupret *et al*.
 (2017), Character 19; Zhu *et al*.
 (2010), Character 19; Xue *et al*. (submitted), Character 63.

 > - The coding of the new Xitun actinolepid is 0.

+> - The coding of *Panjiangosteus eurycephala* is ?.

  64. Contact between central and preorbital plates: present (0); absent (1).
 > Johnson *et al*.
 (2000), Character 20; Dupret *et al*.
 (2009), Character 21; Dupret *et al*.
 (2017), Character 21; Zhu *et al*.
 (2010), Character 21; Xue *et al*. (submitted), Character 64.

 > - The coding of the new Xitun actinolepid is 0.

+> - The coding of *Panjiangosteus eurycephala* is ?.

  65. Nuchal plate: absent (0); present (1).
 > Dupret *et al*.
 (2009), Character 24; Dupret *et al*.
 (2017), Character 24; Zhu *et al*.
 (2010), Character 24; Xue *et al*. (submitted), Character 65.

 > - The coding of the new Xitun actinolepid is 1.

+> - The coding of *Panjiangosteus eurycephala* is ?.

  66. Nuchal plate separating central plates: no (0); yes (1).
 > Johnson *et al*.
 (2000), Character 6; Dupret *et al*.
 (2009), Character 25; Dupret *et al*.
 (2017), Character 25; Zhu *et al*.
 (2010), Character 25; Xue *et al*. (submitted), Character 66.

 > - The coding of the new Xitun actinolepid is 0.

+> - The coding of *Panjiangosteus eurycephala* is ?.

  67. Contact between orbits and central plates: absent (0); present (1).
 > Dupret *et al*.
 (2009), Character 26; Dupret *et al*.
 (2017), Character 26; Zhu *et al*.
 (2010), Character 26; Xue *et al*. (submitted), Character 67.

 > - The coding of the new Xitun actinolepid is 0.

+> - The coding of *Panjiangosteus eurycephala* is ?.

  68. Number of paranuchal plates: one pair (0); two pairs (1).
 > Dupret *et al*.
 (2009), Character 35; Dupret *et al*.
 (2017), Character 35; Zhu *et al*.
 (2010), Character 35; Xue *et al*. (submitted), Character 68.

 > - The coding of the new Xitun actinolepid is 0.

+> - The coding of *Panjiangosteus eurycephala* is ?.

  69. Posterolateral edge of paranuchal plates: convex (0); concave (1).
 > Dupret *et al*.
 (2009), Character 37; Dupret *et al*.
 (2017), Character 37; Zhu *et al*.
 (2010), Character 37; Xue *et al*. (submitted), Character 69.

 > - The coding of the new Xitun actinolepid is 0.

+> - The coding of *Panjiangosteus eurycephala* is ?.

  70. Position of external foramen for endolymphatic duct: very forwardly positioned from posterior edge of paranuchal plate, or on anterior paranuchal plate for Petalichthyida (0); near the posterior edge of paranuchal plate (1).
 > Dupret *et al*.
 (2009), Character 39; Dupret *et al*.
 (2017), Character 39; Zhu *et al*.
 (2010), Character 39; Xue *et al*. (submitted), Character 70.

 > - The coding of the new Xitun actinolepid is ?.

+> - The coding of *Panjiangosteus eurycephala* is ?.

 71. Type of exoskeletal dermal craniothoracic articulatuion: actinolepid' sliding neck joint'(0); ginglymoid phlyctaenioid type（1）；‘spoon-like’ petalichthyid type (2).
 > Dupret *et al*.
 (2009, 2017), Character 40; Zhu *et al*, Character 40; Xue *et al*. (submitted), Character 71.

+> - The coding of *Panjiangosteus eurycephala* is ?.

  72. Central plate length/skull roof length ratio (LC/LSR; from anterior edge of preorbital plates to posterior-most edge of skull roof): LC/LSR < 45% (0); LC/LSR => 45% (1).
 > Johnson *et al*.
 (2000), Character 7; Dupret *et al*.
 (2009), Character 58; Dupret *et al*.
 (2017), Character 58; Zhu *et al*.
 (2010), Character 58; Xue *et al*. (submitted), Character 72.

 > - The coding of the new Xitun actinolepid is 0.

+> - The coding of *Panjiangosteus eurycephala* is ?.

  73. Length/width ratio (L/W) of nuchal plate: L/W＝< 1.5 (0); L/W>1.5(1).
 > Dupret *et al*.
 (2009), Character 59; Dupret *et al*.
 (2017), Character 59; Zhu *et al*.
 (2010), Character 59; Xue *et al*. (submitted), Character 73.

 > - The coding of the new Xitun actinolepid is 0.

+> - The coding of *Panjiangosteus eurycephala* is ?.

  74. Preorbital plates forming part of orbital margin: yes (0); no (1).
 > Dupret *et al*.
 (2009), Character 27; Dupret *et al*.
 (2017), Character 27; Zhu *et al*.
 (2010), Character 27; Xue *et al*. (submitted), Character 74.

 > - The coding of the new Xitun actinolepid is 0.

+> - The coding of *Panjiangosteus eurycephala* is ?.

  75. Postmarginal plate: absent (0); present (1).
 > Dupret *et al*.
 (2009), Character 32; Dupret *et al*.
 (2017), Character 32; Zhu *et al*.
 (2010), Character 32； Xue *et al*. (submitted), Character 75.

 > - The coding of the new Xitun actinolepid is 1.

+> - The coding of *Panjiangosteus eurycephala* is ?.

  76. Contact between pineal and nuchal plates: absent (0); present (1).
 > Dupret *et al*.
 (2009), Character 34; Dupret *et al*.
 (2017), Character 34; Zhu *et al*.
 (2010), Character 34；Xue *et al*. (submitted), Character 76.

 > - The coding of the new Xitun actinolepid is 0.

+> - The coding of *Panjiangosteus eurycephala* is ?.

 ## Thoracic armour
  77. Median dorsal plate with a ventral ridge: a ventral thickening or ridge (0); posterior ridge with a posterior process, not spatulate (1); posterior process posterodorsally spatulate (2).